Research Participant Payment Process

 information is not required.
 RPRFs are considered confidential and are handled by employees in the

-Controller’s Department and Purchasing Department who have signed confidentiality statements.
+Controller’s Department and Procurement Services who have signed confidentiality statements.
 The

 University recommends Departments with staff involved in the processing of payments to human subjects